 Rose petals uses

 Whether you grow your own roses, foraged for wild roses, or order dried rose petals from the shop there are myriad of ways to use their power.

-The gentle way of preparation is making classic rose tea, rose oil or rose hydrosol (infusing rose petals in water) which is great to use in cooking or beauty products.
-However, if you want to achieve a higher concentration of the active ingredients, you want to make a rose extract
+The gentle way of preparation is making classic rose tea, rose powder, rose oil or rose hydrosol (infusing rose petals in water) which is great to use in cooking or beauty products.
+However, if you want to achieve a higher concentration of the active ingredients, you want to make a rose extract.